 COLLINS PINE TRAIL WORK Continues...
-Next volunteer workday is Saturday Sept 23 at 8:30 AM.
+Next volunteer workday is Saturday Nov.
+18 at 10:00 AM.
 Sessions will last about 2-3 hours.
-Meet at the ARPD building (101 Meadowbrook Loop, Chester, CA).
-Need stainers, painters and trail clearers out behind the ARC building.
+Meet behind the ARPD building (101 Meadowbrook Loop, Chester, CA).
+Need fall leaf rakers and trail clearers out behind Chester Park.
 See below for activities and pictures...

 Committee Background: This committee is coordinated by the Almanor Recreation and Park District (ARPD) under Carlos Espana as Trails Coordinator (916) 416-7970; firstname.lastname@example.org).
 For over 4 years, Almanor Basin community members interested in the improvement of local trails and trailheads have been meeting at the ARPD office to identify potential related projects and possible funding sources.
 The members call themselves the Caribou Alliance for Trails (CATS).
 Members come from different areas within the Almanor Basin and have different experiences and professional backgrounds related to aspects of outdoor recreation.